-The Thornhill Vaughan Heritage Conservation District Plan refers to the past, but it is a plan for the future.
+The Village of Maple Heritage District Plan refers to the past, but it is a plan for the future.
 The Plan recognizes that, while the future may to some extent be foreseen, it cannot be foretold, and that plans require ongoing review to meet changing conditions.
 The long-term success of the Heritage District depends on "keeping it fresh".